AnnemarieWittig/AiToolsInDevelopment/README.md

 To run the scripts, they require a few **environment variables**, an **internet connection** to use the Github API and a **locally cloned version of the repository**

 The environment file (a `.env` file in root) requires the following information:
-- GITHUB_ACCESS_TOKEN: Access token to Github
+- ACCESS_TOKEN: Access token to Github
 - REPO_PATH: Local path to the cloned repository to be analyzed
 - STORAGE_PATH: Path where the script results are stored
 - OWNER: Owner of the repository